ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] GPIO - Measuring The Temperature And Humidity.rst

 | RTL8722 wiring diagram:
 | |4|

-Open the sample code in “Files” -> “Examples” -> “AmebaGPIO” -> “DHT_Tester”.
+Open the sample code in "Files" -> "Examples" -> "AmebaGPIO" -> "DHT_Tester".
 Compile and upload to Ameba, then press the reset button.
 The result would be shown on the Serial Monitor.

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_GPIO_Measuring_The_Temperature_And_Humidity/image5.png